Posted on - Last updated: This post may contain affiliate links

 - ½ Teaspoon Ground cinnamon

-- ¼ Teaspoon All spice (also known as mixed spice)
+- ¼ Teaspoon All spice (can be subbed for mixed spice)

 - ¼ Teaspoon Ground nutmeg